dphfox/Fusion/docs/tutorials/roblox/parenting.md

         -- state object containing children (or nil) scope:Computed(function(use)
             return if use(includeModel)
-                then modelChildren:GetChildren() -- array of children
+                then modelChildren -- array of children
                 else nil
         end)
     }